Extensions

 • Merge Adjacent Similars - Merges convex hulls with similar adjacent hulls aggressively, lowering the final amount of hulls & producing a (potentially) less accurate, but more performant model.
 Similarity is based on the face count and volume of the hulls.

-• Remove Thin Hulls - Removes any convex hulls that are significantly smaller than all other hulls.
+• Remove/Merge/Select Thin Hulls - Thinness tools that can quickly isolate, merge, or remove any convex hulls that are significantly smaller than all other hulls.

 • Force Convex - Forces all existing hulls in every selected collision model to be convex.
 Especially useful after using Blender's built-in Decimate modifier on an existing collision mesh, to ensure that any decimated hulls are still convex.

-• Remove Inside Hulls - Removes any hulls that are completely or almost completely buried inside other hulls.
+• Find/Remove Inside Hulls - Finds and (optionally) removes any hulls that are completely or almost completely buried inside other hulls.

 • Generate Source Engine QC - Automatically generate QC files for one or more collision model(s), allowing you to quickly compile them with batch compile tools out there (ie. Crowbar)